mage/mage-sdk-js/docs/ReadMe.md

 # Using the MAGE Web SDK

-## Integrating client-configuration
+## Integration

-Assuming you have bootstrapped a MAGE server application, you need to make sure that the MAGE client-configuration ends up in your build.
-The configuration for the browser application can be extracted from the `mage` object, by calling its `mage.getClientConfig(appName)` method.
-How you integrate the returned object into your build is up to you.

-- You can write the configuration to a JSON file that your build system picks up and embeds.
-- You can host the JSON on an HTTP endpoint.
-- You can have both client-code and server-code in a single repository, and integrate the build system into it.

-Which approach you take will depend on your desired workflow.
-In the [integrations](./integrations) folder we provide examples for specific build systems.
+Please follow the [integration tutorial](./integrations) to know how to integrate the Mage SDK with Webpack.

 ## Setting up the MAGE Web SDK runtime

+Once you have integrated the MAGE Web SDK, you need to configure the SDK by first calling `mage.setEndpoint()` to setup your server endpoint, followed by `mage.init` to make the Mage SDK fetch the config from the server.

-Once you have integrated the MAGE Web SDK, you need to register any modules you wish to use with MAGE, and run their asynchronous `exports.setup(callback)` methods.
+Then, you need to register any modules you wish to use with MAGE, and run their asynchronous `exports.setup(callback)` methods.

 It is important to note that for some modules you will probably want to delay their setup phase until after a user has